json-schema-org/referencing/draft-handrews-jri.md

 A context-independent format MUST NOT allow JRI identifiers anywhere other than its root object or under a `$defs` keyword appearing (recursively) in the root object.[^10]

 [^10]:Alternatively, we could treat them like the reference keywords and require that they be allowed anywhere.
 Neither approach works with JSON Schema, but the JSON Schema vocabulary for JRI proposed in a later section would provide a way to do so.

-A context-independent document MUST NOT use JRI identifiers outside of these locations.

 ### Interoperable bundling and un-bundling {#bundling-interop}